What follows is a true story. Or, in the words of Damon K., formerly of Galaxie 500 and presently of Damon and Naomi, “here are the dirty facts.”

 What did I do next, you will ask?
 Well, in my mind I like to think I produced a gesture equivalent to Dave Moss’s finger flips in Glengarry Glen Ross, the single best fuck you even put on screen.
 Or, I may have stared dumbly at the guy.
 One or the other.

 On the Velvet Underground’s Live at Max’s Kansas City, the future poet and songwriter Jim Carroll famously “ruins” the recording of “Sweet Jane” by asking for a double Pernod.
 You can find reference to this incident in works as scholarly as The Encyclopedia of Popular Music, published by Oxford Press: “‘Excuse me can I have a Pernod, get me a Pernod’.
 Poet and author Jim Carroll’s boorish demands for a bloody Pernod ruined (this) illegal cassette taping.”

 Well, let’s look at the (dirty) facts.
 Carroll’s supposedly boorish demands are almost entirely heard between songs when the band is tuning.
 He doesn’t know that the show is being taped.
 On Sweet Jane, for example, Reed finishes the song and then we hear Carroll:

 “Oh yeah, I wrote it, but it’s pretty new, yeah.
 Did you get the Pernod?
 You had to get the, you had to go to the downstairs floor.”

 Sure, he is a little lit.
 Sure he is close to the mic.
 But the song is over.
 There is downtime.
 The man is thirsty.
-The recording is “ILLEGAL.”
+The recording is “illegal.”
 Now I ask you, is this “ruining” the song?
-Only if you are an actual prat.
+Only if you are an honest to god prat.
 Otherwise, this is called local color.
 Guess what Damon, buddy?
 I’m a local.
 This is my city.
 I’m colorful.
 And I’ll take my bloody Pernod whenever I goddamn well feel like it.